zeruhur/cosmiccreatures/docs/chaotic_fungus.md

 ### Chaotic Fungus

-4 HP, 1 Armor, 12 STR, 10 DEX, 8 WIL, (d8, Immobilizing Tentacles; d4, Toxic Spores, blast)
+4 HP, 1 Armor, 12 STR, 10 DEX, 8 WIL, Immobilizing Tentacles (d8), Toxic Spores (d4, blast)

 - A mutant fungus with toxic spores and tentacles that can immobilize prey.
 Capable of rapid regeneration and adapting to various environmental conditions.
 - Its ever-changing form and poisonous abilities make it a hazardous and adaptable opponent.